 - Cons : Bulky design vs its peers.

-An easy-to-use universal phone holder that fits phones up to 3.7″ wide, the Vibrelli mount uses silicone band grips and an adjustable clamp to maintain device stability.
+An easy-to-use universal phone holder that fits phones up to 3.7″ wide, the Vibrelli phone holder uses silicone band grips and an adjustable clamp to maintain device stability.

-You can also rotate the device thanks to the ball-and-socket design, making it easy to use your phone while it’s on the mount.
+You can also rotate the device thanks to the ball-and-socket design, making it easy to use your phone while it’s mounted.

 This is also a stylish option, thanks to the brightly colored silicone webbing that holds your phone.